aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 ### 4.1.5: Section

-A helper of type "section" is a vertical grouping of elements whose `rules` can affect its children's rules.
+A helper of type "section" is a vertical grouping of elements whose `rules` are propogated to the rules of its children.

 ```js
 {